Severus25/CodeGenesis-Wipro/README.md

     ```
     - `--rm`: Deletes the container after it finishes.
     - `-v`: Mounts your local output/input directories into the container so it can read the legacy code and save the new code to your machine.
-    - `--env-file .env`: Securely passes your API key to the container.
+    - `--env-file .env`: Securely passes your Azure API credentials from the `.env` file to the container.